Ganesh-Rayavaram/ganesh/README.md

-This is mt first semister project
+This is my first semister project
+HOTEL MANAGEMENT